docb/dbRackCsound/README.md

 **CsoundFX**: This module is designed for processing sound.
 It provides two monophonic audio inputs (for polyphonic use Csound16FX), which can be accessed via the inch opcode and two monophonic outputs.
-In CsoundFX the instrument 1 must be turned on with the On Knob.
-Currently the instrument 1 is turned off after (re-)compiling and must be turned on manually.

 Here an example: